hasura/graphql-engine/docs/graphql/core/api-reference/schema-metadata-api/table-view.rst

 -----------------------

-``set_table_configuration`` sets the configuration of a table through which an identifier, custom root fields or custom column names of an already tracked table can be set.
+``set_table_configuration`` sets the configuration of a table through which an identifier, custom root fields and custom column names of an already tracked table can be set.
 This will **replace** the already present configuration.

+:ref:`set_table_custom_fields <set_table_custom_fields>` has been deprecated in
+favour of this API.

 Set configuration for table/view ``author``: